ridhikapila27/vsdsquadron-mini-internship/TASK6/readme.md

 # SMART TRAFFIC LIGHT CONTROLLER
 ## OVERVIEW
 The main objective of this traffic light controller is to provide sophisticated control and coordination to confirm that traffic moves as smoothly and safely as possible.
-To ensure the safety of pedestrians, a manual switch (IR sensor) is used to halt the busy moving traffic in case of any emergency.
+To ensure the safety of pedestrians, a manual switch (IR sensor) is used to halt the busy moving traffic in case of any emergency by switching the green light back to red light for a few seconds.
 This project makes use of LED lights and IR sensor for indication purpose and a VSD Squadron Mini development board is used for auto changing of signal at specified range of time interval.

 ## COMPONENTS REQUIRED
    ```